Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Experiment

+We can see from Fig. \ref{parameter_sigma_study_fig} that with the increase of parameter ${\sigma}_{mov}$, the detection precision of the proposed method has a first rise after the fall of a trend.
 As previously analyzed, when the MR is too small, it lacks contextual information, and when the MR is too large, it is easy to introduce more noise (in an extreme case, when the MR is already consistent with the original input image, the previous processing will be meaningless, because the input of the fine-detection stage is directly the original image.
-At the same time, because the fine-detection model is relatively simple and the input size is small (160 $\times$ 160), the detection effect is bound to be poor), so whether the MR is too small or too large, it will affect the accuracy of the algorithm.
-Through experiments, we find that when the motion amount parameter ${\sigma}_{mov}$ is 5.0, the detection performance of the algorithm is the best, and its $\text{AP}_{50}$ reaches 87.67\%.
+At the same time, because the fine-detection model is relatively simple and the input size is small (160 $\times$ 160), the detection effect is bound to be poor), so whether the MR is too small or too large will affect the accuracy of the algorithm.
+Through experiments, we find that when the motion amount parameter ${\sigma}_{mov}$ is 4.0, the detection performance of the algorithm is the best.

 Through parameter analysis experiments, we conclude that when the number of consecutive input frames is 5, the algorithm can get a good balance between accuracy and speed.
-When the motion parameter is 5.0, the algorithm's accuracy reaches the highest.
+When the motion parameter is 4.0, the algorithm's accuracy reaches the highest.
 So we suggest the following parameter setting scheme.
-The number of consecutive input frames is set to 5, and the motion amount parameter ${\sigma}_{mov}$ is set to 5.0.
+The number of consecutive input frames is set to 5, and the motion amount parameter ${\sigma}_{mov}$ is set to 4.0.